Laurenb1208/Hello-World/README.md

 4. The program will execute and display the output.

 # E. Versioning 🔄
-Any versioning used will be disccued here.
+Any versioning changes used will be discussed here.